|

 and Corr.
 1 and 2), adopted the following comments and recommendations

-to put the situation right: We believe that the following point raised by Mr. Lallah at the1279th Meeting applies to the demand for a retrial in the Sayama Case: " If things are kept secret in the police records from the defense, how does he prepare his defense?"
-With regard to Article 14 (3)(b) of the Covenant which guarantees that
+We believe that the following point raised by Mr. Lallah at the1279th Meeting applies to the demand for a retrial in the Sayama Case: " If things are kept secret in the police records from the defense, how does he prepare his defense?"

 the legal representatives of the defendant should have access to all relevant